 There are three fuses.
 Two fuses are located on the inside of the control board.
-One fuse is AC and operates the igniter and the other fuse is DC and When describing the location of a component, it is always AS YOU FACE THE FRONT OF THE APPLIANCE.

-operates all of the other components.
+One fuse is AC and operates the igniter and the other fuse is DC and operates all of the other components.
 The third fuse is located in the power supply.
 A fuse will blow should a short occur and shut off power to the appliance.
 The fuses can only be replaced by an authorized dealer.